Alexandra Trusova: 2021–2022 season: Olympic silver medal

 Trusova picked music from the American film Cruella for her free program, having watched it three times beforehand and persuading her coaches.
 She debuted her programs for the Olympic season at the 2021 Russian Test skates in September held in Chelyabinsk, where she cleanly executed a five-quad free program for the first time in a public event.
 However, she said afterward, "this is not a competition, so I'm not completely satisfied".
 The following week, Trusova competed at the 2021 U.S. Classic at the Skating Club of Boston, where she made mistakes on four out of five planned quads but narrowly took the gold medal over South Korean skater Park Yeon-jeong.
 In late October, it was reported that Trusova had suffered a leg injury shortly before the 2021 Skate America, which did not allow her to train at her maximum.
 Despite the injury, Trusova decided to compete and placed first in the short program with a personal best of 77.69 and won the free skate by opening with a quad Lutz.
 In early November, Trusova decided to withdraw from her second Grand Prix assignment, the 2021 NHK Trophy.

 Returning to competition at the 2022 Russian Championships, Trusova placed fifth in the short program after botching her triple Axel attempt.
 She rallied in the free skate despite two jump errors, placing second in the segment and winning the silver medal.
+Speaking afterward, she noted "the quad toe did not work" but was "still happy with the result".
 On 13 January 2023, Valieva was stripped of her gold medal for doping (trimetazidine) and Trusova was elevated to gold.
-Speaking afterward, she noted "the quad toe did not work" but was "still happy with the result".
 At the European Championships in Tallinn, Trusova placed third in the short program despite falling on her triple Axel attempt again.
 She landed two out of her four planned quads in the free skate, winning her second European bronze medal.
 Despite medaling, she said she was "not happy with the skate" due to the errors.
 On January 20, Trusova was officially named to the Russian Olympic team.